cfrancia/spectral/README.md

 #### is_a_directory

-Asserts that the subject `Path` refers to an existing directory.
+Asserts that the subject `Path` or `PathBuf` refers to an existing directory.

 ##### Example
 ```rust